rust-lang/wg-async/src/vision/status_quo/barbara_bridges_sync_and_async.md

     * For example, `reqwest::blocking`, the synchronous `[zbus`](https://gitlab.freedesktop.org/dbus/zbus/-/blob/main/zbus/src/proxy.rs#L121) and [`rumqtt`](https://github.com/bytebeamio/rumqtt/blob/8de24cbc0484f459246251873aa6c80be8b6e85f/rumqttc/src/client.rs#L224) APIs.
     * These are commonly implemented by using some variant of `block_on` internally.
     * Therefore they can lead to panics or deadlocks depending on what async runtime they are built from and used with.

+### Why wouldn't Barbara just make everything async from the start?

+There are times when converting synchronous code to async is difficult or even impossible.
+Here are some of the reasons:

+* [Asynchronous functions cannot appear in trait impls][trait].
+* Asynchronous functions cannot be called from APIs that take closures for callbacks, like `Iterator::map` in this example.
+* Sometimes the synchronous functions come from other crates and are not fully under their control.
+* It's just a lot of work!

+[trait]: ./alan_needs_async_in_traits.md

 ### How many variants of `block_on` are there?